RoskiDeluge/portfolio/pages/posts/iron_john.md

 ---
 title: The Power of Iron John
 date: 2021/04/28
-description: I've been thinking a lot about honor recently, specifically the question of how we can honor things or people in our life properly.
+description: I've been thinking a lot about honor recently, specifically the question of how we can properly honor the things and people in our lives
 tag: philosophy
 author: Roberto
 ---